metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

    configuration.
 Messages that match the filter will reach your local application, and messages that do not, will reach either the deployed application, or another teammate's local application, if they match their filter.**

-So far queue splitting is available for [Amazon SQS](https://aws.amazon.com/sqs/) queues.
-Pretty soon we'll support kafka queues as well.
+So far queue splitting is available for [Amazon SQS](https://aws.amazon.com/sqs/).
+Pretty soon we'll support Kafka as well.

 ## SQS-enabled mirrord operator installation

-In order to use the queue splitting feature, some extra values need be provided during the installation.
+In order to use the queue splitting feature, some extra values need be provided during the installation of the mirrord Operator.

 First of all, the SQS splitting feature needs to be enabled.
 When installing with the [mirrord-operator helm chart](https://github.com/metalbear-co/charts/tree/main/mirrord-operator)